KCGallagher/GLE_Surfaces/README.md

 The potential has up to 3 spatial dimensions, and a rigid-body like rotation.
 Particles doesn't neceseraly share the same properties (such as mass or friction).

-Here, I consider specifically the motion line-shape in the intermediate scattering function, particularly in the ballistic region (i.e. over timescales shorter than the friction timescale), is considered for the Li/ Cu (111) system.
+Here, I (KG) consider specifically the motion line-shape in the intermediate scattering function (ISF), supervised by Dr David Ward.
+I particularly focus on the ballistic region (i.e. over timescales shorter than the friction timescale), for the Li/ Cu (111) system.
+The simulink framework is adapted to include a noise filter, initially implemented as a low pass filter.

 ####################
 # Basic Usage: #